staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 ----

-Even if these optimizations were focused on memory oftentimes it turns out they also improve runtime performance, because PHP needs to handle huge amounts of data in memory and therefore this managment results in slower executed scripts.
+Even if these optimizations were focused on memory oftentimes it turns out they also improve runtime performance.
+PHP needs to handle huge amounts of data in memory and therefore this managment results in slower executed scripts.
 Also garbage collection needs to be heavily involved which takes time to track the memory.

 I did [a few more performance oriented pull requests](https://github.com/OskarStark/doctor-rst/pulls?q=is%3Apr++sort%3Aupdated-desc+author%3Astaabm+label%3APerformance+) but nothing of big interesst which needs further explaination.